Love Me Forever (Pinkshift album)

 Love Me Forever is the debut studio album by the American rock band Pinkshift, released on October 21, 2022.
 After breaking out in the pop-punk scene following the viral success of their single "I'm Gonna Tell My Therapist on You", Pinkshift began writing their debut album in late 2020 and signed to Hopeless Records in 2021.
 Recorded in March 2022 with producer Will Yip at Studio 4 in Conshohocken, Pennsylvania, Love Me Forever sees Pinkshift expand their musical range beyond the pop-punk style of their early releases into alternative rock, emo, grunge, hard rock, indie rock, and post-hardcore.
-Its lyrics explore social topics including abusive relationships, trauma, alienation, social media, and coming of age in the wake of the COVID-19 pandemic.
+Its lyrics explore topics including abusive relationships, trauma, alienation, social media, and coming of age in the wake of the COVID-19 pandemic.

 Music critics praised Pinkshift's catchy songwriting and energetic performances on Love Me Forever.
 Alternative Press and Kerrang! listed the album as one of the best of 2022, whilst BrooklynVegan and Paste ranked it as one of the year's best punk albums.
 The album was supported by four singles, "Nothing (In My Head)", "I'm Not Crying You're Crying", "Get Out", and "In a Breath".
 Pinkshift embarked on a headlining tour of North America in support of the album, The Forever Tour, between October and November 2022.
 An extended play (EP) of remixes, Love Me for the Summer, was released in July 2024.

 Background and recording

 Vocalist Ashrita Kumar met guitarist Paul Vallejo and began writing songs under the alias Sugar Crisis in 2018.
 The following year, they found drummer Myron Houngbedji and formed Pinkshift.
 All three members were attending the Johns Hopkins University in Baltimore, Maryland.
 After recruiting bassist Erich Weinroth, Pinkshift began playing live shows in late 2019.
-In August 2020, the band's single "I'm Gonna Tell My Therapist on You" achieved viral success and helped them "[become] one of the biggest breakout names on the pop-punk scene", according to Mia Hughes of NME.
+In August 2020, the band's single "I'm Gonna Tell My Therapist on You" achieved viral success and helped them "[become] one of the biggest breakout names on the pop-punk scene", according to Spencer Hughes of NME.
 The song also brought the band to the attention of Eric Tobin, the head of A&R at Hopeless Records.
 In 2021, Pinkshift self-released their debut extended play Saccharine and went on tour supporting Mannequin Pussy, during which time they met with Tobin and other members of Hopeless and decided to sign with the label.
 Weinroth departed the band soon after the EP's release.